 As both a teacher and a scholar, Stephen Warren emphasizes that the past is never safely historical.
-By contributing to the cultural survival of several different federally-recognized American Indian tribes, his students begin to view academic research with a fresh perspective; as avenues for serving the world rather than knowledge that is peculiar and limited to the college classroom.
+In the classes he teaches, he asks his students to view academic research with a fresh perspective; as avenues for serving the world rather than knowledge that is peculiar and limited to the college classroom.

-In his first book, The Shawnees and Their Neighbors, 1795-1870 (The University of Illinois Press, 2005), Warren uses Shawnee history to explore how the Age of Jackson led Native peoples to adopt national governments modeled after the United States.
-But tribal governments in the nineteenth century occupied unstable ground among their people, and tribal members often voted with their feet and established new governments rather than abide by the “imagined communities” of the removal era.
-Warren’s second book, The Worlds the Shawnees Made: Migration and Violence in Early America (The University of North Carolina Press, January 2014), stitches together archaeology, history, and ethnography to show how Shawnees made a life for themselves at the crossroads of empires and competing tribes, embracing mobility and often moving willingly toward violent borderlands.
+In his first book, The Shawnees and Their Neighbors, 1795-1870 (The University of Illinois Press, 2005), Warren uses Shawnee history to explore how Native peoples adopted national governments modeled after the United States in response to American missionaries and the federal policy of Indian removal.
+National governments occupied unstable ground among their people, and tribal citizens often voted with their feet and established new governments rather than abide by the “imagined communities” of the removal era.
+Warren’s second book, The Worlds the Shawnees Made: Migration and Violence in Early America (The University of North Carolina Press, 2014), stitches together archaeology, history, and ethnography to show how Shawnees made a life for themselves at the crossroads of empires and competing tribes, embracing mobility and often moving willingly toward violent borderlands.
 Through migration, they and their neighbors adapted to disease, warfare, and dislocation by interacting with colonizers as slavers, mercenaries, guides, and traders.
-These adaptations enabled them to preserve their cultural identities and resist coalescence, even as they became known as “the greatest travelers in America.”
-Warren is currently working on a book exploring food sovereignty initiatives among federally-recognized tribes originally from the eastern half of North America.
-His research has been supported by numerous fellowships and grants, including a Mellon Sabbatical Fellowship (2010-2011) and a Gilder-Lehrman Short-Term Residential Fellowship from the John D. Rockefeller Library at the Colonial Williamsburg Foundation (2010).
+These adaptations enabled them to preserve their cultural identity and resist coalescence, even as Shawnees became known as “the greatest travelers in America.”

 - HIST:1004 Issues:Community & Society in History -- War and Terrorism in the Americas